Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois vs. Florida Atlantic Predictions & Picks: Spread, Total - December 5

-Tuesday's contest that pits the No. 13 Florida Atlantic Owls (7-1) against the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden is expected to be a close matchup based on our computer prediction, which projects a final score of 72-71 in favor of Florida Atlantic.
+Tuesday's game that pits the No. 13 Florida Atlantic Owls (7-1) versus the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden should be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Florida Atlantic.
 Tipoff is at 6:30 PM ET on December 5.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!